Melaniam123/Project-Python/About-me.md

  - 🧑‍🏭 Data professional @Stacktics, Marketing and Technology Consultancy
  - 📋 Expertise in Python, SQL, R Studio, Matlab, GCP, Snowflake, Google Stack, Tableau, Power Bi, Looker, UnicaIBM, etc
  - ⛽ Fueling my expertise in Cloud Infrastructure, Big Data Technologies and Co-pilot
  - 🌝 Funfact - I took the bike into a river 😆 and scuba dived in chilling temperatures.

+If you have any questions about my code, analysis or simply want to connect, please write to me at melania.mendes@gmail.com/ mendes.me@northeastern.edu